varunkumardev/amitmerchant1990.github.io/_posts/2019-9-29-difference-between-elseif-and-else-if-php.md

 }
 ```

-So basically, there's not much difference in using `else if` and `elseif` other than the latter is a "syntactic sugar".
+So basically, there's not much of a difference in using `else if` versus `elseif` other than the latter is a "syntactic sugar".
 However, if you're following PHP Standard Recommendations, [PSR-2](https://www.php-fig.org/psr/psr-2) is actually [recommeds](https://www.php-fig.org/psr/psr-2/#51-if-elseif-else) using `elseif` instead of `else if` as a standard approach.
 So, it's a rather good idea to use `elseif` in your code whenever possible.